seatable/dtable-sdk/readme.md

 | Mike |        |
 | Judy |        |

-You shoule create a dtable with the table name 'sayHello' and view name 'Default_View'.
-Then add a new long text column named 'Result'.
-Add a few rows and enter some names.
+Create a dtable with the table name `sayHello` and the view name `Default_View`.
+Then, add a long text column named `Result`.
+Add a few rows and create a name for each row.
+Leave the `Result` column blank.

-Then generate APIToken and change example/example.json file just like below.
+Then, generate an APIToken and change the `example/example.json` file like the code below:

 ~~~json
 {